vippsas/vipps-developers/settlements/README.md

 ### GDPR

-Vipps needs the customer's consent before sharing personal information with the merchant.
+Vipps MobilePay needs the customer's consent before sharing personal information with the merchant.

 The settlement reports do not contain personal information - except for payments made with *Vippsnummer*.